-In line with statutory guidance, where a pupil transfers from our school to another school / educational setting (including colleges), their child protection records will be forwarded to the new educational setting.
+In line with statutory guidance, where a pupil transfers from our school to another school / educational setting (including colleges), their child protection records will be either hand-delivered or forwarded to the new educational setting.
 These will be marked 'Confidential' and for the attention of the receiving school's designated safeguarding lead, with a return address on the envelope so it can be returned to us if it goes astray.
 We will obtain evidence that the paperwork has been received by the new school and then destroy any copies held in our school.
 Where appropriate, the designated safeguarding lead may also make contact with the new educational setting in advance of the child's move there, to enable planning so appropriate support is in place when the child arrives.
+Where the destination school uses CPOMs, the transfer will be completed electronically and in compliance with GDPR measures.